fairdataihub/SODA-for-SPARC-Docs/docs/connecting-to-pennsieve/connecting-with-username-password.md

 ## Background

 SPARC uses the [Pennsieve](https://app.pennsieve.net/) platform to store data and metadata files as well as append additional metadata.
 All SPARC researchers must thus share their data on Pennsieve.
-The Pennsieve Agent is a tool developed by the Pennsieve team to help researchers programmatically upload their datasets to the platform.
-However, some researchers find this tool intimidating.
-SODA helps by hiding the Pennsieve Agent's complexities behind a user-friendly interface that allows researchers to upload their datasets with ease.
+In order to access the Pennsieve platform in SODA you will need to connect your Pennsieve account with SODA.
+This page will guide you through the process of connecting your Pennsieve account with SODA using your Pennsieve username and password.

 :::info
 If you are not a SPARC or RE-JOIN funded researcher and want to upload your dataset to a generalist repository (e.g., Zenodo) instead of Pennsieve you can disregard this page and skip to the instructions for